highfidelity/hifi-content/usefulUtilities/avatarEntityRemover/README.md

     1. Set the `enableAvatarEntityRestore` `bool`.
     2. Set the `kickDomain` value in the `userData`.
     3. Set the `enableCollisionlessAvatarEntities` `bool`.
+3. Add a `config.json` file in the same directory as the script.
+See below for the format of `config.json`.
-3. Add the `avatarEntityRemover.js` script to the entity
+4. Add the `avatarEntityRemover.js` script to the entity

 Here's the object to add to the entity's `userData`:
 ```